mxsdev/LocalSandbox/README.md

 ```

 > [!TIP]
-> LocalSandbox automatically creates a namespace and resource group called `default` every time it starts.
+> LocalSandbox automatically creates a subscription, namespace, resource group and queue called `default` every time it starts.
 You can disable this behavior by setting the environment variable `LOCALSANDBOX_DEFAULT_RESOURCES` to `false`.

 ## Creating Resources

 ### With the Azure CLI

 LocalSandbox comes bundled with a command utility `azl` which is a wrapper around `az` running everything locally against LocalSandbox.
-For example, to create a new queue in docker you can run:
+For example, to create a new queue with a docker-based installation you can run:

 ```bash
 docker exec localsandbox \